configcat/configcat-publicapi-go-client/docs/SettingFormulaModel.md

 `func (o *SettingFormulaModel) UnsetSettingTags()`

 UnsetSettingTags ensures that no value is present for SettingTags, not even an explicit nil
+### GetSettingIdsWherePrerequisite

+`func (o *SettingFormulaModel) GetSettingIdsWherePrerequisite() []int32`

+GetSettingIdsWherePrerequisite returns the SettingIdsWherePrerequisite field if non-nil, zero value otherwise.

+### GetSettingIdsWherePrerequisiteOk

+`func (o *SettingFormulaModel) GetSettingIdsWherePrerequisiteOk() (*[]int32, bool)`

+GetSettingIdsWherePrerequisiteOk returns a tuple with the SettingIdsWherePrerequisite field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSettingIdsWherePrerequisite

+`func (o *SettingFormulaModel) SetSettingIdsWherePrerequisite(v []int32)`

+SetSettingIdsWherePrerequisite sets SettingIdsWherePrerequisite field to given value.

+### HasSettingIdsWherePrerequisite

+`func (o *SettingFormulaModel) HasSettingIdsWherePrerequisite() bool`

+HasSettingIdsWherePrerequisite returns a boolean if a field has been set.

+### SetSettingIdsWherePrerequisiteNil

+`func (o *SettingFormulaModel) SetSettingIdsWherePrerequisiteNil(b bool)`

+ SetSettingIdsWherePrerequisiteNil sets the value for SettingIdsWherePrerequisite to be an explicit nil

+### UnsetSettingIdsWherePrerequisite
+`func (o *SettingFormulaModel) UnsetSettingIdsWherePrerequisite()`

+UnsetSettingIdsWherePrerequisite ensures that no value is present for SettingIdsWherePrerequisite, not even an explicit nil
 ### GetConfig

 `func (o *SettingFormulaModel) GetConfig() ConfigModel`